MichaelVessia/obsidian-api/EFFECT_ERROR_HANDLING_PLAN.md

 ### Medium Priority

-#### 6. Convert getFile method to use Option.fromNullable
+#### 6. ✅ Convert getFile method to use Option.fromNullable
 **Location:** Lines 212-217
-**Current:** Returns `vaultFile?.content` (potentially undefined) **Improvement:** Use `Option.fromNullable(cache.get(relativePath))` and map to content for type-safe optional handling
+**Current:** Returns `vaultFile?.content` (potentially undefined) **Improvement:** Use `Option.fromNullable(cache.get(relativePath))` and map to content for type-safe optional handling **Status:** COMPLETED - Updated getFile to return Option<string> and updated all tests to handle Option

-#### 7. Replace catchAll with Effect.matchEffect in updateFile error handling
+#### 7. ✅ Replace catchAll with Effect.matchEffect in updateFile error handling
 **Location:** Line 164
 **Current:** `Effect.catchAll(() => Effect.void)`
-**Improvement:** Use `Effect.matchEffect` to log update errors before returning void
+**Improvement:** Use `Effect.matchEffect` to log update errors before returning void **Status:** COMPLETED - Updated updateFile and all remaining catchAll patterns with Effect.matchEffect

-#### 8. Update VaultServiceTest to match new error handling patterns
+#### 8. ✅ Update VaultServiceTest to match new error handling patterns
 **Location:** VaultServiceTest function
-**Improvement:** Update test implementations to use Option and match new error handling patterns
+**Improvement:** Update test implementations to use Option and match new error handling patterns **Status:** COMPLETED - VaultServiceTest already updated with Option support and all error handling patterns are now consistent

 ## Idiomatic Patterns to Apply